1. FC Düren: Founding of 1. FC Düren

 During the 2018–19 season, 1.
 FC Düren reached the semi-finals of the Middle Rhine Cup before losing to Alemannia Aachen, and finished eighth in the Mittelrheinliga.
 In the following season under new manager Giuseppe Brunetto, Düren finished in second place in the league behind FC Wegberg-Beeck after the season was curtailed due to the COVID-19 pandemic.
-In addition, the club won the Middle Rhine Cup against Alemannia Aachen, securing their qualification for the 2020–21 DFB-Pokal, in which they were drawn against record German league and cup winners Bayern Munich.
+In addition, the club won the Middle Rhine Cup against Alemannia Aachen, securing their qualification for the 2020–21 DFB-Pokal, in which they were beaten by Bayern Munich.

 Stadium

 The club plays its home matches at the Westkampfbahn in Düren, which has a capacity of 6,000.
 The stadium was opened on 9 August 1914, and was last renovated in 2014.
 Prior to foundation of 1.
 FC Düren, the clubs Germania Düren, SG Düren 99 and SG GFC Düren 99 also played at the stadium.

 Recent seasons

 The recent season-by-season performance of the club: